 Tsalung Healing Workshops

-This year we had two groups of newcomers coming from diverse countries such as Australia, Brazil, U.S.A., Netherland, Denmark, Lithuania, France, Switzerland and Sweden, and from various fields of endeavor such as medical doctors, psychologists, pharmacists, physiotherapist, healers, mediums and interested individuals.
+This year we had two groups of newcomers coming from diverse countries such as Australia, Brazil, U.S.A., Netherland, Denmark, Lithuania, France, Switzerland, Sweden and Italy, and from various fields of endeavor such as medical doctors, psychologists, pharmacists, physiotherapist, healers, mediums and interested individuals.
 Despite the long journey and jet lag, all participants showed great enthusiasm and motivation to learn the Medicine Buddha Tsalung healing practice, meditation and tantric Luejong yoga.
 The newcomers were no doubt naturally a bit anxious and unsure of what to expect.

 Dr. Pasang started these special retreats with an introductory speech: “In this retreat you are going to learn two important practices.
 They are Naropa’s Six Dharmas’ Yoga Luejong and Tsalung healing practices.
 These practices are inter-connected and the essence of yogis’ secret healing practices.
 The central figure of the Tsalung healing practice is the Medicine Buddha, the supreme healer in Tibetan Mahayana Buddhism, from whom all healing practices come.
 I learned the Tsalung healing practice in Ladakh and kept it for over the last two decades, using it as a personal practice.
 However, I believe that the time has arrived to share these yogic healings and therefore, for the sake of good purposes and reasons, I want to open the door to interested students to access this practice, with less tantric spiritual restriction and commitments.
 However, its fruition solely depends on your dedication, and respect for the practice and programs.
 Without respect and proper collaboration from your side, this special retreat will not be beneficial to one’s self and others.
 The one-week workshop is intensive and therefore all participants should be aware that the program is tight and should abide fully in Tsalung and Tsalung healing training.
 The Tsalung healing energy can only be generated and moved if your practice is performed accordingly.
 Coincidentally, the weather and environment have also perfectly created supportive conditions for the Tsalung practice and so we shall put our force into achieving the goal of this retreat.”